CodingItWrong/outsidein.dev/docs/vue/3-refactoring-styles.md

 Save the file and when the unit tests rerun the warnings should be gone.

 We've successfully styled our app relying on the tests to confirm all the functionality still works.
+Now let's push it up to the origin and open a pull request.
+Wait for CI to complete, then merge the pull request.
+Now we can mark off our story in Trello:

+- [x] Style app with Material Design